-One toddler shoe, vanilla beans, Dermabond (because, boys!), and foundation powder that doubles as dry shampoo for days when grabbing a shower just doesn’t happen.
-And of course, essential oils, because they’re the Swiss army knife of my portable mommy-survival-kit.
+Things I just pulled out of my purse: One toddler shoe, vanilla beans, Dermabond (because, boys!), and foundation powder that doubles as dry shampoo for days when grabbing a shower just doesn’t happen.
+And of course, essential oils, because they’re the Swiss army knife of my portable mama-survival-kit.

-Take lavender for example.
-It’s perfect for an itchy playground bug bite, the occasional crankypants attitude, and helping tired potami drift off to sleep on long car rides.
+Take lavender, for example.
+It’s perfect for an itchy playground bug bite, the occasional crankypants attitude, and helping tired kids drift off to sleep on long car rides.
 Unfortunately, I often find myself away from home wishing I’d brought xzy oil with me, until recently when I learned to use aromatherapy inhalers.

 No bigger than a chapstick tube, aromatherapy inhalers allow me to keep a variety of blends on hand without worrying about bottles spilling in my purse.
 They’re more than just mood-boosting scents, too.
 According to Robert Tisserand, inhaling essential oils is a very efficient way to absorb them into our bloodstream.